hoopsplaybook.ca

 Greenberg 1-3-1 - the wings start high (the old hash mark).

 Option - X3 and X2 trap the dribbler, see Dean Smith 52 zone, Blackford 1-3-1, Versoix 1-3-1.
+The trap can be quick, or patient (Sidelines).

 Dennis Felton 1-3-1 - normally use the 1-3-1 on dead balls and made field goals, there's time to set up.
+You can transition into a tight version on missed field goals.

 See Matt Hackenberg - 1-3-1 halfcourt trap defence (YouTube), YouTube playlist - 1-3-1 zone defence.